MehulSehgal/Password_Strength_Checker/README.md

 Password validation is the **gatekeeper before encryption**.
 A weak password, no matter how well it's hashed, is a security liability.

 ---

-*Built as part of the DecodeLabs Cybersecurity Industrial Training — Batch 2026*